chiffa/BioFlow/README.md

 Where:

 hits\_ids

 :   list of hits

 desired\_depth

 :   how many samples we would like to generate to compare against

 processors

-:   how many threads we would like to launch in parallel (in general 3/4 works best)
+:   how many threads we would like to launch in parallel (in general 3/4
+    works best)

 background\_list

 :   list of background Ids

 skip\_sampling

-:   if true, skips the sampling of background set and retrieves stored ones instead
+:   if true, skips the sampling of background set and retrieves stored
+    ones instead

 from\_memoization

-:   if true, assumes the information flow for the hits sample has already been computed
+:   if true, assumes the information flow for the hits sample has
+    already been computed

-BioFlow will print progress to the StdErr from then on and will output to the user's home directory, in a folder called 'outputs\_YYYY-MM\_DD
+BioFlow will print progress to the StdErr from then on and will output to the user's home directory, in a folder called 'outputs\_YYYY-MM\_DD &lt;launch time&gt;':
-\<launch time\>':

 -   .gdf file with the flow network and relevance statistics (Interactome\_Analysis\_output.gdf)